directdemocracy-vote/doc/card.md

-# card
+# Card

-## description
+## Description

 A card should identify uniquely a citizen.
-Anybody can register a card become a citizen.
+Anybody can publish a card become a citizen.
-The registration process simply requires that you publish a digitally signed card with your name, picture, GPS location of home, etc.
+The registration process requires that you publish a digitally signed card with your name, picture, GPS location of home, etc.
 No review or approval is needed.
 However, you won't be able to vote if your citizen card is not endorsed by a reputed truster.
 Trusters will endorse cards they believe are correct.